yonasBSD/knightwatch/README.md

 # 🖥️ Knightwatch

-A lightweight, real-time browser-based dashboard for monitoring live screenshots and process activity on a remote or local machine.
+A lightweight, real-time browser-based dashboard for monitoring system performance, live screenshots and process activity on a remote or local machine.

 ---

 ## Overview

-Knightwatch provides a sleek dark-mode web interface that streams live screen captures and process telemetry directly in your browser.
+Knightwatch provides a sleek dark-mode web interface that streams system performance, live screen captures and process telemetry directly in your browser.
 The backend is a Rust server built on [Tokio](https://tokio.rs/) and [Axum](https://github.com/tokio-rs/axum), keeping the footprint small and performance high — no heavy agents or desktop apps required.
 It's designed for quick visual oversight of a running system, whether you're monitoring a headless server, a build machine, or a long-running automation task.

 ---